matt-goldman/matt-goldman.github.io/docs/_posts/2021-04-12-interfaces.md

 * We can change the implementation details inside `EmailNotifier` as much as we like, without ever having to go back to our FeedPet code and change it to match these changes.
 We could switch to another library without impacting any other code.
 * Rather than change the `EmailNotifier`, we can write other implementations of the `INotifier` interface and just tell the container to use this new implementation instead of the old one.
-* We can use a factory message to select an appropriate implementation of `INotifier` at runtime.
-For example, we could have one for email and one for SMS and pick based on user preferences.
+* We can use a factory method to select an appropriate implementation of `INotifier` at runtime.
+For example, we could have one for email and one for SMS and pick based on owner preferences.

 The main benefit though is that the implementation (concretion) details are hidden.
 Any code that wants to use `INotifier` *only* depends on `INotifier`; not `GoldieEmail`, not some SMS provider, not anything that actually implements the functionality definded by the interface.